nghttp2/nghttp2/README.rst

 ``nghttp`` is a HTTP/2.0 client.
 It can connect to the HTTP/2.0 server with prior knowledge, HTTP Upgrade and NPN TLS extension.

-By default, it uses SSL/TLS connection.
-Use ``--no-tls`` option to disable it.

 It has verbose output mode for framing information.
 Here is sample output from ``nghttp`` client::